 AVIATION RADIATION

-Automate assessments of in-flight cosmic radiation exposure of crew.
+Automate assessments of in-flight radiation exposures.

 The Earth's atmosphere and magnetic field protects us from a hostile space radiation environment: